 This study suggests personality affects selfdisclosure in online and offline communication with different patterns.
-Specifically, agreeableness and emotional stability significantly predicted individual self-disclosure in offline communication, and openness and extraversion significantly predicted selfdisclosure in online communication.
-In the conscientiousness meantime. significantly predicted self-disclosure in both online and offline communications.
+Specifically, agreeableness and emotional stability significantly predicted individual self-disclosure in offline communication, and openness and extraversion significantly predicted disclosure in online communication.
+In the conscientiousness significantly meantime. predicted self-disclosure in both online and offline communications.